 In this environment, the CF targets jump to a new random location after an agent has visited it, requiring a policy that is conditioned to various target locations.
-The real difficulty of this problem arises in the tightness of the layout; the obstacles confine the Go2 to the central area where the CFs are not allowed to fly (modeling a busy intersection), yet they must visit one another to ``resupply''.
-We again implement VDPPO to learn a policy to solve the complex task and deploy it live.
+The real difficulty of this problem arises in the tightness of the layout; the obstacles confine the Go2 to the central area where the CFs are not allowed to fly (modeling a busy intersection), yet the CFs must visit the Go2 to ``resupply.''
+We again implement \texttt{VDPPO} to learn a policy to solve the complex task and deploy it live.

-Ultimately, we observe sophisticated coordination between the three agents to \textbf{distribute the difficulty of the task evenly}.
-Namely, as the CFs move around the outskirts of the arena, avoiding one another carefully but not too cautiously (Fig.\ref{fig:hardware_rollouts}.L), the Go2 anticipates their movements, moving between each of the agents (Fig.\ref{fig:hardware_rollouts}.G-I) to be in position to resupply them as close to their target as possible.
-This complex collaboration generated by VDPPO allows the agents to rapidly meet deliveries and resupply without crashing at all.
+Ultimately, we observe sophisticated coordination between the three agents to \textbf{distribute the difficulty of the task fairly}.
+Namely, as the CFs move around the outskirts of the arena, avoiding one another carefully but not slowly (Fig.\ref{fig:hardware_rollouts}.L), the Go2 anticipates their movements, moving between each of the agents (Fig.\ref{fig:hardware_rollouts}.G-I) to be in position to resupply them as close to their target as possible.
+This complex collaboration generated by \texttt{VDPPO} allows the agents to rapidly meet deliveries and resupply without crashing at all.